geekytaurus115/JS-Projects-by-geekytaurus/JS Projects/Guess My Number/README.md

 This is a number guessing game project using HTML, CSS and JavaScript.

+Click here 👉[geekytaurus-guess-my-number](https://twitter.com/msgeekytaurus/status/1429874905194057734) for visual overview of this project

 #### Below is the default view of the project:
 ![guess default vieq](images/guess_default_view.png)